-B. Ministers' and Ministers' of State operating budgets
+B. Ministers' operating budgets

-The Minister's or Minister's of State operating budget covers all operating expenditures related to the conduct of portfolio or other official government business, whether incurred by exempt staff or departmental staff in the Minister's office or exempt staff in the Minister's of State office.
+A minister's operating budget covers all operating expenditures related to the conduct of portfolio or other official government business, whether incurred by exempt staff or departmental staff in the minister's office.
 Expenditures include:

-- (a) gifts, travel, hospitality and other services; - (b) conference and training costs for exempt staff; - (c) relocation of exempt staff (on appointment only); - (d) office furniture and furnishings for Ministers, Ministers of State and their Private Secretaries that are over and above normal departmental standards; - (e) fees for professional outplacement services; - (f) cost of professional and temporary help services; and - (g) all other expenses.
+- (a) gifts, travel, hospitality, and other services; - (b) conference and training costs for exempt staff; - (c) relocation of exempt staff (on appointment only); - (d) office furniture and furnishings for ministers and their private secretaries that are over and above normal departmental standards; - (e) fees for professional outplacement services; - (f) cost of professional and temporary help services; and - (g) all other expenses.